Signs You May Have High-Functioning Anxiety

 7. You Struggle to Accept Compliments or Acknowledge Success

 "It was just a half-marathon, not a full."
 "I didn't even finish in the top 50%."
-Do those phrases sound familiar to you?
+Do these phrases resonate with you?

 8. You Hide Your Anxiety Behind a Smile